MBaramia/trendteller/README.md

 - [ ] Why was that change made?
 - [ ] How did it improve the final product?
 - [ ] If you changed requirements - why?
 How would you solve it in the future?
-- [ ] Does your new system still fulfil the customer's needs
+- [ ] Does your new system still fulfill the customer's needs

 ## Discussing development